ColoradoDemography/Server-and-Website-Documentation/doc/ServerSetup.md

 #### SSH Instructions
 Use PUTTY to login.

-Start by formatting your 400GB magnetic drive:
+Start by formatting your 400GB magnetic drive.
+(Use the lsblk command to identify which drive is which.
+YOUR MAGNETIC DRIVE MAYBE NOT BE /dev/sdb !):
 ```
 sudo mkfs.ext4 /dev/sdb
 ```